yanzewu/line/README.md

 The full documentation can be found [here](doc/doc.md), which includes [command-line options](doc/doc.md#command-line-options), [command reference](doc/doc.md#command-reference), [expressions](doc/doc.md#expressions) and [styles](doc/doc.md#styles).

+The plotting grammar of Line is similar (but looser) with Gnuplot.
+The major differences are:
+- No quote for filename is needed if column entries are given. i.e. `plot 'filename' 1:2` in Gnuplot is equvalent to `plot filename 1:2` in Line;
+- Supports matlab-style line description (like "r-", "kd--");
+- No requirement for frequent `replot`.
+The replotting is automatically done when there is anything changed (but certainly you can manually replot);
+- Uniform description of style element.
+Line use a CSS-like model to select and modify element styles, therefore all grammars of style getting/setting are similar and straightforward;
+- A better palette system.
+Setting palette only needs one command, and one can easily change the color order via modifying `groupid` or using `group` command.

+### Launch

-To get started, type
+To enter interactive mode, type

     line

-which will enter interactive mode.
 To run a script, type

     line [scriptname]

+To execute commands directly, type

+    line -e [commands]

 To plot from file directly from command line, type

     line -p [filename] (columnx:)(columny)

-The basic plotting logic of Line is similar as gnuplot, with a slightly looser grammar.
-No quote is required (unless necessary) for filename and column identifier is also not required.
-Filename could also be wildcard string.
-To plot a figure from file:
+### Plotting

+Line provides various ways to select columns:

-    line> plot test-data.txt 2 t='second column'  # plot second column as y, data index as x line> plot test-data.txt $0:2 lw=2 lc=red     # plot second column as y, data index as x line> plot test-data.txt 1:2 rx-        # plot second column as y, first column as x line> plot test-data.txt 1:2,3      # plot second and third column as y, first column as x line> plot 'test-data.txt'        # plot all columns (using first column as x)
+    line> plot test-data.txt 2          # plot second column against data index line> plot test-data.txt $0:2       # same as above, since '$0' is data index line> plot test-data.txt 1:2        # plot second column agianst first column line> plot test-data.txt 1:2,3      # plot second and third column against first column line> plot test-data.txt t:y1       # plot column 'y1' against column 't' line> plot test-data.txt 1:y1       # plot column 'y1' against first column line> plot 'test-data.txt'          # plot remained columns against first column line> plot 'test-data.txt', 'hist-data.txt' # plot two files

+To add/modify styles of lines:

+    line> plot test-data.txt t:y1 t='second column'  # set data title
+    line> plot test-data.txt t:y1 lw=2 lc=red        # plot with linewidth and linecolor set
+    line> plot test-data.txt 1:2 'rx-'               # plot with line descriptor

 The data delimiter and existence of head is automatically determined, but can be specified by *data-delimiter* and *data-title* options.
-Append data to existing figure:
+Append data to existing figure ("hold on"):

     line> add test-data.txt 3       # add the third column

+### Adjusting styles

-Adjust ranges, grids and legends:
+Adjust ranges, scales, grids and legends (the beginning "set" is omitted):

-    line> xrange 0:2
-    line> grid on
-    line> grid color=dash
+    line> xrange 0:2            # setting x range line> xscale log            # set x scale line> grid on               # show grid
-    line> legend off
+    line> grid lt=dash          # setting grid style line> legend off            # hide legend

-Command "set" contains all adjustments to style and non-style paramters.
-The global options can be also be changed here.
-The figure is refreshed if necessary.

-    line> set tick format='%.3f'
-    line> set label fontfamily=Arial
+    line> legend pos=topleft    # set legend position

+More setting commands:

-    line> set lw=2  # set all data lines line> set line1 lw=2    # only set line0
-    line> set line:label='data3' color=red  # set line with label=data3 to red
-    line> set option auto-adjust-range=false
-    line> set palette mpl.OrRd
+    line> set tick format='%.3f'        # set tick format line> set label fontfamily=Arial    # set label font line> set line lw=2                 # set linewidth of all data lines line> set line1 lw=2                # only set line0 line> set line:label='data3' color=red      # set line with certain label to red line> set option auto-adjust-range=false    # disable automatic range adjust line> set palette mpl.OrRd          # set palette line> set palette lighter bar       # set palette for bars
-    line> set xscale log

 Its counterparts, "show" command, displays all style parameters.

-    line> show line1
+    line> show line1        # show all attributes of line1

-In script mode, Line will not draw the plot unless necessary.
-To display figure, type
+    line> show line lw      # show linewidth of all lines

+### Writting scripts

+Load a script:

+    load [scriptname]

+To display figure:

     display

-To modify figure in script mode, add
+To interrupt script running and switch to interactive mode:

     input

-which will interrupt script running and switch to interactive mode.
+Note Line will not display the figure unless `display` or `input` are given.
+The command `input` is useful when one needs to modify scripts.

 ## Configuration

-Line reads `.linerc` in user's home directory.
+Line reads `.linerc` in user's home directory, which is just a script.
 You can also use `load` command to specify configurations.

+More custom style classes can be added to [styles/defaults.d.css](styles/defaults.d.css).
+Palettes can be added to [styles/palettes.json](styles/palettes.json).